miroslavhybler/android-moai-head/docs/firebase-setup.md

-Here you go — a clean, copy-paste-ready **Firebase & Firestore README** section in Markdown.

----

 # Firebase & Firestore Setup Guide

 This document explains how to set up Firebase for this project, configure Firestore, and understand the data structure and security considerations.